MahmoudMahdy448/Football-Data-Analytics/README.md

 - **Terraform** (Infrastructure as Code)
     - **Deployment**: Used to deploy all the needed resources on GCP.
+        - create a gcp service account
+        - authenticate terraform with gcp using service account credentials key
+        - apply gcs bucket an bigquery dataset resources using main.tf and variables.tf files

 - **Docker**
     - **Containerization**: running a docker compose up command to run in container.